probonodev/jailbreak/readme.md

 Twitter: Follow us on @jailbreakme_xyz for updates and news.
 Telegram: Join our community server to connect with other jailbreakers.
+Support: Contact us at dev@jailbreakme.xyz for any issues or feedback.

 🛡️ Legal Disclaimer